Here's what's happening at GSC from January 30 through February 5, 2021:

 • Crazy Hat Day

-• Students may dress as their favorite Storybook Character
+• Students may dress as a first responder, nurse, doctor,

 • Teacher Appreciation Day

-• Teachers will enjoy a catered Lunch provided by the Home and School
+• Teachers will enjoy a lunch provided by the Home and School Association

 • Dance For Education!